Awards & Conferences

 Each year, Nieman award recipients join a long list of previous winners who have produced groundbreaking work in print, on air and online.

 In addition to presenting annual journalism awards, the Nieman Foundation regularly organizes conferences for journalists based around a central theme.
-The most recent of these took place in May 2015 when the University of Chicago Institute of Politics and the Nieman Foundation co-hosted a conference in Chicago for journalists reporting on the 2016 presidential election.
+The most recent of these took place in September 2016 when the Nieman Foundation organized and hosted “Power: Accountability and Abuse,” a two-day celebration of the 100th anniversary of the Pulitzer Prizes that featured Pulitzer-winning performances and discussions centered on excellence in journalism and the arts.
+In May 2015, the University of Chicago Institute of Politics and the Nieman Foundation co-hosted a conference in Chicago for journalists reporting on the 2016 presidential election.
 Nieman also hosts the Christopher J. Georges Conference on College Journalism for student journalists each spring.